willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 4.4 File documentation
 --------------------------------------------------------------------

-4.3.1 Each header files that declares unbound functions, defines enums, typedefs, etc. **must** have a Doxygen file prologue similar to the following:
+4.4.1 Each header file that declares a global type, method, etc. **must** have a Doxygen file prologue similar to the following:

 .. code-block:: cpp